Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_quickstart.rst

     In the next step, we will insert the mechanisms into the membrane.

-Insert mechanisms to specific domains
+Inserting mechanisms to specific domains
 ------------------------------------------

 In DendroTweaks, membrane mechanisms are mapped to morphological domains.